Ghana Society UK

 Our Aims

-Promote Ghana’s cultural heritage in the diaspora
+Promote Ghanaian culture in the diaspora

-Support artists, performers, and cultural talent
+Support artists and cultural talent

-Involve young people in cultural activities
+Empower young people through cultural activities

 Promote Ghana as a tourist destination